-As noted above, there is increasing appetite in Japan for exposure to private equity with many Japanese investors expanding into the asset class.
+As noted above, there is increasing interest from Japanese institutional investors in private equity with many Japanese investors now expanding into the asset class or increasing allocations.

 South East Asia has seen continued growth in private equity with large funds turning a focus on the region both for fund-raising and deal-flow.
 There are a number of large private equity fund launches taking place with Singapore domiciled managers.
-The venture capital space in particular has seen a number of new and upcoming launches with the recent spate of unicorns and potential upcoming unicorns in the region proving attractive.
+Tech and "Unicorn" investments continue to be a major focus in the South-East Asian region.
+With many valuations coming down, this may lead to increasing deal flow, although this may be tempered by a "risk off" approach being adopted by investors given global macro factors.